 The College of Liberal Arts and Sciences issued a call for proposals in the summer for a “NEW CLAS GRANTS INITIATIVE: Anti-Racist Scholarship, Pedagogy, and Workplace Climate.”
-Three members of the German Studies Section, Anke Finger, Isabell Sluka and Manuela Wagner, a faculty/graduate student team, received funding to raise awareness and implement curricular changes, based on […]
+The College awarded four grants to interdisciplinary projects across CLAS.
+One of the grants was awarded to three members of the German Studies Section, Anke Finger, Isabell Sluka and Manuela Wagner, […]

 This April, the renowned writer Olga Grjasnowa and actor, playwright and director Ayham Majid Agha visited virtually a graduate seminar in German literature taught by Professor Sebastian Wogenstein.
 Grjasnowa’s critically acclaimed novels All Russians Love Birch Trees and City of Jasmin were a huge success in Germany and the US, as well as in many other countries.
 It was […]